carlodevil/vue-ui-template/README.md

 # vue-ui-template
 **A Vue 3 UI library template with Storybook and TailwindCSS.**

-Imports a min.tailwindcss package for css.
-Purging should be done in main project.
+Purging and template done in this library.

 ---